FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models

-Recent works~\cite{alaluf2023cross,hertz2023style} have introduced a cross-image attention mechanism to pre-trained diffusion models, enabling the control of appearance or style transfer without any optimization.
-However, the use of appearance images or style images as references is still required.
-In some practical applications, users may not have access to reference images, yet they desire to engage in image transfer based on style text prompts.
-For instance, users can envision transforming their photos into styles reminiscent of Picasso or Da Vinci without possessing works by these renowned artists.
 In this paper, we present a novel style transfer approach that requires neither optimization nor style images.
 Specifically, we propose a novel structure composed of a dual-stream encoder and a single-stream decoder.
 In this configuration, the dual-stream encoder separately encodes the content image and style text prompt as inputs, extracting features from the corresponding modalities for integration in the decoder.
-We believe images consist of low-frequency signals controlling image content and high-frequency signals governing image style~\cite{seo2020dictionary,shang2023resdiff}.
-Inspired by FreeU~\cite{freeu}, which instantiates two modulation factors to balance low-frequency features from the U-Net's main backbone and high-frequency features from skip connections to improve the quality of image generation.
-We modulate the feature maps generated by two distinct encoders using two scaling factors, the first scaling factor regulates the strength of style transfer in the image and the second scaling factor controls the degree of content preservation in the images.
+It has been demonstrated that the low-frequency signals and high-frequency signals of an image are strongly correlated with its semantic information and style information~\cite{seo2020dictionary}, respectively.
+We instantiate two modulation factors to balance low-frequency features from the U-Net's main backbone and high-frequency features from skip connections to implement image style transfer.
+The first scaling factor regulates the strength of style transfer in the image and the second scaling factor controls the degree of content preservation in the images.
 Our approach is extremely simple and efficient, requiring only the adjustment of appropriate scaling factors to achieve the transfer of a specific style for any image.